zeisler/zeisler.github.io/resume/index.md

 ##Web Developer - **NorthTechDefense.com** - *9/2012 - 5/2013*
 * Worked with client to design PHP web-based e-commerce application including database, security, and user interface design.
-* Built MySQL DB with 60,000 rows of addresses, geocoded them and made searchable through Google Maps API.
+* Built MySQL DB with 60,000 rows of addresses, geocoded and searchable through Google Maps API.
-* Implemented security for user account signups involved hashed/salted passwords on the client in JavaScript; no passwords were ever exposed in plan text.
+* Implemented security for user account signups involving hashed/salted passwords on the client in JavaScript; no passwords were ever exposed in plan text.

 ##Freelance Technical Support -  *2011 - 2012*
-* Marketed business using Google Ad words to find client leads
+* Marketed business using Google Adwords to find client leads
 * Designed and implemented a long distance (3/4mile) wireless network in a treed area for residential client

 ## Student, Mt Hood/Portland Community College -   *2011 - 2013*